|Quick Facts: Sales Managers|

 Sales managers direct organizations' sales teams.
 They set sales goals, analyze data, and develop training programs for organizations’ sales representatives.

 Sales managers often are required to travel.
-Most sales managers work full time, and long hours, including evenings and weekends, are common.
+Most sales managers work full time, and they often have to work additional hours on evenings and weekends.

 Most sales managers have a bachelor’s degree and work experience as a sales representative.